arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/10.ai-coding-agents/ai-coding-agents.md

 ### Hardware Requirements
 - [Arduino® UNO Q](https://store.arduino.cc/products/uno-q)
-- A computer (macOS, Windows, or Linux) to connect from
+- A computer (macOS, Windows, or Linux)
-- USB-C® cable (only required for the ADB-over-USB workflow)
+- A USB-C® cable (only required for the ADB-over-USB workflow)
-- Network connection (Ethernet or Wi-Fi®) for the SSH workflow
+- A network connection (Ethernet or Wi-Fi®) for the SSH workflow

 ### Software Requirements
 - **OpenCode**, or another terminal AI coding agent installed directly on your UNO Q.